 The Marchman Act

 In the state of Florida, the Hal.
 S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a legal method of emergency help for people who are deemed unable to rationally function, are a harm to to others or even themselves, or have exhibited a complete lack of self control around drugs and alcohol.
 The act provides the opportunity for the individual to receive an immediate substance abuse evaluation and treatment if necessary.
 This act in no way centers around throwing the individual away in a psych ward, but was made to be combined with an all encompasing treatment plan and work with professionals to support the long-term framework of a stable and healthy recovery through court-ordered motivation.
-For many families across Florida, when all other has proved to be unsuccessful, this is usually the first stop on the long road to recovery for their loved one.
+For a lot of families across Florida, when every other has proved to be unsuccessful, this is usually the first stop on the long road to recovery for their loved one.

 The Process of the Marchman Act in Middleburg, FL

 First and foremost the Marchman Act is a legal action that will occur in court appearances, potential police escorts, and legal documentation.
 So, for the loved ones of the suffering individual, the Marchman Act process is started by filling out a Marchman Act petition at the local county court.
-Since these acts are legal documents, filed in a court of law, it is of absolute importance that all of the paperwork is signed, filed and completely perfectly.
-If done incorrectly, it is possible for the individual to be released from the care of the court.
+Since these acts are legal documents, filed in a court of law, it is imperative that all of the paperwork is signed, filed and completely properly.
+If not, it is possible for the individual to be released from the care of the court.
 This is why it is of absolute importance to have a professional interventionist to guide and support the family throughout this trying time.
 Not only can they walk the family, step by step, through the Marchman Act process, but they can also make sure that the process, paperwork, and outcome are explained to the family and provide them support throughout the process.